 It is nearly Lughnasadh.
 This is my favorite time of year.
 Some may love midwinter twinkle; others may love the summer sun.
 But I live for the autumn blaze.
 The cooling weather, the increasing darkness, the slowing pace and renewed time for reading and introspection.
 The color and pageantry of fall.
 The scents of leaf… Continue reading Lughnasadh

-the hawthorn queen she waxes full in fertile grace queen of quick and fay, she reigns in mantle green and seemly face quelling fear and mortal pains eternal mother, ever maid undying wisdom in her glance deathless wierd is on her laid to spin th' unceasing wheel of chance again, she comes in crown of… Continue reading May Day
+the thorn queen she waxes full in fertile grace queen of quick and fay, she reigns in mantle green and seemly face quelling fear and mortal pains eternal mother, ever maid undying wisdom in her glance deathless weird is on her laid to spin th' unceasing wheel of chance again, she comes in crown of… Continue reading Bealtaine

-The fifth moon of the year is the Sap Moon.
+The fifth moon of my solar year is the Sap Moon.
 It is new between 24 February and 24 March, full between 10 March and 7 April.
 This is a period of rapid change.
 The Sap Moon rarely sees the same weather from year to year.
-When it’s early in the solar calendar, this month is… Continue reading The Sap Moon
+When it’s early in the solar calendar, this month… Continue reading Time for the Full Sap Moon!

 Snow Moon The fourth moon in the lunar year is the Snow Moon, though I sometimes think it should be called the Hunger Moon.
 There is not always snow, but there is hunger — in both belly and mind.
-At this time of year, many of us become restless, wanting to be more, do more.… Continue reading New Year by Snow Moon
+At this time of year, many of us become restless, wanting to be more, do more.… Continue reading Chinese New Year!

 Distaff Day, or St. Distaff’s Day, is an obscure and faded custom that has rather a bit more weight behind it that one might expect.
 The day is observed most often on January 7th, the day after Epiphany, the last day of the winter holidays.
 Less commonly, Distaff Day falls on the first Tuesday after Epiphany, being known as Distaff Tuesday in keeping with Plough Monday.